 In the Bachelor of Arts with a major in Communication program, you will learn cutting-edge theory and research in communication and apply that theory and research in real-world settings.
 With a required business minor, you’ll find your degree highly marketable.
-Our Department of Communication offers courses in three fields: interpersonal communication, mass communication, and electronic media production.
+Our Department of Communication offers courses in four fields: interpersonal communication, mass communication, health communication, and electronic media production.

-You can gain skills in front of and behind the camera in our state-of-the-art communications complex, featuring a digital television and editing studio.
+If your interests run toward technology, you can learn in our state-of-the-art communication complex, featuring a digital television studio and editing suites.
 Prefer a different medium?
 Get involved with WJMF or The Archway, our student-run radio station and newspaper.
+Is your interest in people talking to people, helping, advising, and inspiring?
+Or is it combining mediated and interpersonal communication to bring needed social and well-being information to people in the most efficient and effective manner?
 Small classes, close faculty interaction, and clubs and organizations will allow you to explore all aspects of the communication process.
 Any course of study at Bryant may be complemented with a Communication minor, which consists of four courses that are tailored to your interests.
 You will work with a faculty advisor to select those courses.

 Future careers, post-grad opportunities